tardate/LittleArduinoProjects/README.md

-# 451 Little Electronics and Arduino Projects
+# 452 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [ArcGeneratorKit](./Electronics101/ArcGeneratorKit) - playing with a high-voltage arc generator kit that uses step-up transformer with a simple feedback control of a D882 power transistor.
+> Latest addition:sparkles: [CD4046/MainsLinkedPLL](./Electronics101/CD4046/MainsLinkedPLL) - A 50/60Hz oscillator locked to mains power frequency using the CD4046 PLL.

 Just my collection of electronics projects, many involving an Arduino in one way or another.